MujoAgent/MujoAI/README.md

 # NeoAI

 Welcome to NeoAI!
-NeoAI is an experimental artificial intelligence platform designed to push the boundaries of generative AI by creating intelligent stylistic agents that communicate, collaborate, and evolve in a decentralized environment.
-NeoAI aims to revolutionize creative industries by exploring how intelligent agents interact, learn, and co-create in shared, dynamic settings.
+NeoAI is an experimental artificial intelligence platform designed to push the boundaries of generative AI by creating intelligent fashion agents that design, adapt, and evolve within a decentralized environment.
+NeoAI aims to revolutionize the fashion and creative industries by exploring how AI-driven agents craft innovative, culturally inspired, and futuristic designs in dynamic and shared creative settings.

 Stay connected with us through our [Twitter](https://x.com/NeoAIZ) for updates, discussions, and advancements in the project.